Existence and uniqueness results for a mean-field game of optimal investment: The deterministic model

-Since the representative agent is chosen randomly by picking her/his initial production capacity level $x$ according to the initial distribution $\nu_0$, the assumption above ensures that, for any $\bfu \in \cU_T$, $X_s^{x, \bfu} > 0$, for all $s \in [0,T]$.
+Since the representative agent is chosen randomly by picking her/his initial production capacity level $x$ according to the initial distribution $\nu_0$, Assumption~\ref{hp:nu0} ensures that, for any $\bfu \in \cU_T$, $X_s^{x,\bfu} > 0$, for all $s \in [0,T]$ and for $\nu_0$-a.e. $x > 0$.
 Thus, the production capacity level of the representative agent is never negative.